zxexz/VCF-2-FHIR/README.md

 ![](https://lh6.googleusercontent.com/2oyJZ681JihIv0mm90OafEGQLUkx72h5KTuRof7dWfM5eEnzefs5Y3JxA2chnufVrGdWMqQE7fxRS4OMTsRevU7DbAvErSH38Qpz7o4M_UG3c9-7PyWlL7HlGK3kgI0LkU9InLpI)

 We provide the VCF-to-FHIR converter here.
-Software is available for use under an [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0), and is intended solely for experimental use, to help further Genomics-EHR integration exploration.
-Software is expressly not ready to be used with identifiable patient data or in delivering care to patients.
-Code issues should be tracked here.
-Comments and questions can also be directed to [info@elimu.io](mailto:info@elimu.io).

 ### VCF-to-FHIR Conversion
 A detailed description of the conversion algorithm is below.
 We currently translate simple variants, along with zygosity and phase relationships.
 We are working on enhancing the conversion to accommodate structural variants, but do not yet have a slated date for when that code will be available.
 We also anticipate a code update later this year once January 2019 ballot comments against the FHIR Genomics guide have been resolved and applied.